 Call this an exercise in free advertising if you like, but I’ve always been happy to recommend and write about music that is released by people that I consider friends.
 I’d be lying if I said that I like every moment of every release by each artist here, but I’d much rather offer honest opinions than a simpering ‘yeah, that’s great’.
 And more importantly, all of the bands mentioned here either have new releases coming and/or are playing live soon.

 Oh, and apologies if I’ve not mentioned your band.
-Obviously I only had space for ten!
+Obviously, I only had space for ten!

 The first of two labelmates here that have albums out today, in fact, and I’ve known both of them way back into my days in Huddersfield (a town I left nearly eight years ago, would you believe).
 What is even more bizarre, I guess, is that the label in question is a US one.
 But then, the outer reaches of industrial hardly has any prominent labels in the UK left to release it on.
-So thanks for labels like Tympanik, then, who’ve done a great job over the past few years.
+So thanks for labels like Tympanik, then, who’s done a great job over the past few years.
 Tony Young’s Autoclav1.1 project has released a steady stream of material over recent years, keeping his trademark piano-led motifs but moving into harder, heavier realms at points and also adding unexpected, post-punk textures to spectacular effect.
 And I have to say – this broadening of horizons has done wonders for his sound.

 New album Embark On Departure is out now.

 Watching the crowd for Jamie’s appearance as ESA at Kinetik last year was something of a revelation: with the amount of other artists there to see what he did, it was clear just how highly respected he has become within “the scene”.
-And for good reason, too, as he has stretched the ideas of rhythmic industrial/noise into dark, almost gothic corners, with atmosphere and depth, and each of his albums have taken interesting themes.
+And for good reason, too, as he has stretched the ideas of rhythmic industrial/noise into dark, almost gothic corners, with atmosphere and depth, and each of his albums has taken interesting themes.
 Not to mention use of vocals where appropriate, too, and some pretty amazing dynamics, and you have a surprisingly listenable “noise” artist.

 New album Themes Of Carnal Empowerment Pt.
 1: Lust is out now, and ESA play Resistanz in Sheffield next month.

 Another artist I’ve known for many years is Geoff Lee of Modulate.
-In fact I still have his original demo CDs kicking around in my collection (both the first CDR, and the later release of Dystopia, material from which eventually formed the backbone to his debut album and live show), and I recall suggesting early on that big things were to come to Modulate – something I saw happen in spectacular style as the entire Kinetik crowd went mad for them last year.
+In fact, I still have his original demo CDs kicking around in my collection (both the first CDR, and the later release of Dystopia, material from which eventually formed the backbone to his debut album and live show), and I recall suggesting early on that big things were to come to Modulate – something I saw happen in spectacular style as the entire Kinetik crowd went mad for them last year.
 Geoff had put in the work, too.
 And his long stint DJing at the Wendyhouse has resulted in an artist who is aiming for the dancefloor, with great success and style: the new tracks last year created as much dancefloor mayhem as the old favourites played alongside them…

 A new Modulate album should hopefully be coming in 2012.